PhoebeQiKuang/Advent_of_Code/README.md

-# Advent-of-Code-2024
+# Advent of Code
 Have Fun with Dr. Hobbes and CS 300 folks!
 Merry Xmas!
+Thanks for Hobbes for introducing this :)

-Find the stories, puzzles and data here: https://adventofcode.com/2024
+Find the stories, puzzles and data here: https://adventofcode.com/

 ### About: